 Their explanation for this was that the middle class people in Woodford had a ‘certain capacity’ or skill to make friends.
 To some extent, they speculated, this may have been at the cost of antagonism between classes.

-• A different working class.
+- A different working class.
 The Woodford working class turned out to be even more different from the Bethnal Green than Willmott and Young expected.
-This derived in significant part from the relative lack of middle class people in the latter.
+This is derived in significant part from the relative lack of middle-class people in the latter.
 This allowed for two key lines of defence – the long-settled community and the local political system (op. cit.: 113-4).
 In general the Woodford working class ‘have to contend with middle-class views which are a much greater, more immediate challenge than they are in Bethnal Green’.
-As a result they divide: ‘a part clinging rather unconvincingly to a version of the Bethnal Green code, a part accepting middle-class views and settling out to become middle-class themselves, in attitude, in house and furniture, and in politics’ (op. cit.: 114-5).
+As a result, they divide: ‘a part clinging rather unconvincingly to a version of the Bethnal Green code, a part accepting middle-class views and settling out to become middle-class themselves, in attitude, in house and furniture, and in politics’ (op. cit.: 114-5).

 The Symmetrical Family